shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Fisher brought his arms back down.

-*Yotleph, in fact, did not jump out and kill them all, because he was also dead.
-No one knows how or when he died, but when his bones were discovered, the cats that found him simply vanished.*
+*The Yotleph, in fact, did not jump out and kill them all, because it was also dead.
+No one knows how or when it died, but when its bones were discovered, the cats that found them simply vanished.*

 Ersatzica gasped, covering her mouth.

-*All that was found was his skull, eerily similar to the markings on his face.
-But some still say, that to this day, he haunts these very woods, waiting to behead the next cat that steps foot—*
+*All that was found was its skull, eerily similar to the markings on its face.
+But some still say, that to this day, it haunts these very woods, waiting to behead the next cat that steps foot—*

 “Yotleph is *dead*?”